7 Ways to Deliver Awesome Customer Service & Build Loyal Advocates

 Technology is not a Disruptor, but a Powerful Customer-First Strategy is!

 Technology is often seen by marketing as a disruptor of business as usual, but it isn’t.
-Technology is in fact an enabler, at least when used properly and appropriately.
+Technology is an enabler of a customer-first strategy, at least when used properly and appropriately.
 So what is disrupting business as usual?
 It’s the customer, especially in industries that are not customer-centric.

 It was